intuit/intuit-spring-cloud-config-inspector/README.md

 ## Config service Proxy server

-* In order to call the config server from the browser, we have to proxy the calls with CORS.
+* In order to call the config and github servers from the browser, we have to proxy the calls with CORS.
 * The proxy server will handle the `pre-flight` calls properly (HTTP OPTIONS)

-* Calls must provide authorization header to the server.
+> NOTE: If your Config Server or Github appliances require credentials, you can add them through the
+> UI using the "Headers" section.

 ```
 $ npm run proxy